denten-books/plain-text/5-chapter.md

 In the language of contemporary psychology, the collecting of books, to take an obvious example, blends "instrumental" and "sentimental saving."
-It may be useful to think about "the mysterious relationship" in its most extreme, distorted form.
-The medical literature on hoarding, the disorder of collection, defines instrumental saving as an emotional attachment to objects that are seen to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self"
+It may be useful here to think about "the mysterious relationship" in its most extreme, distorted form.
+Medical literature on hoarding, the disorder of collection, defines instrumental saving as an emotional attachment to objects that are seen to fulfill a specific purpose ("I might need it later,") and sentimental saving as attachment to objects that "represent extensions of self"